Joseph Rosen (professor): Professional experience

-Rosen was also a member of the Editorial Advisory Committee of Optics & Photonics News; an Associate Editor of Advances in Optical Technologies - an open access journal by Hindawi Publishing; Topical Editor in the Journal of Applied Optics; a member of the Editorial Board of The Open Optics Journal by Bentham Science Publishers, Web Journal 3D Research by Springer, and eLight by Springer-Nature and CIOMP, CAS.
+Rosen was also a member of the Editorial Advisory Committee of Optics & Photonics News; an Associate Editor of Advances in Optical Technologies - an open access journal by John Wiley & Sons Ltd; Topical Editor in the Journal of Applied Optics; a member of the editorial board of The Open Optics Journal by Bentham Science Publishers, Web Journal 3D Research by Springer, and eLight by Springer-Nature and CIOMP, CAS.

 Honors and awards

-In 2005 Rosen was elected as a Fellow of the Optical Society of America (OSA, now called OPTICA), “for initiating the research of optical correlation in 3D space and introducing computer generated holography for controlling the diffraction and propagation properties of optical beams”.
+In 2005 Rosen was elected as a Fellow of the Optical Society of America (OSA, now called OPTICA), "for initiating the research of optical correlation in 3D space and introducing computer generated holography for controlling the diffraction and propagation properties of optical beams".

 Rosen holds the Benjamin H. Swig Chair in Optoelectronics at Ben-Gurion University of the Negev since 2011.

-He is also a Fellow of SPIE (The International Society for Optical Engineering) “for achievements in digital holography and coherence optics” since 2012.
+He is also a Fellow of SPIE, the international society for optics and photonics "for achievements in digital holography and coherence optics" since 2012.

+In 2025, Rosen received the Lohmann Holography Award from Springer Nature for his pioneering work in the field of holographic imaging science and technology.